King's College London

 - Full tuition waiver

-The Fulbright King's College London Award generously provides funding and tuition waivers for each fee-liable year of doctoral study.
-The stipend is intended as a contribution towards general maintenance costs while in the UK.
+The living stipend is intended as a contribution towards general maintenance costs towards life in the UK.